 In the Puddle Dock neighborhood, people from Africa and the Caribbean were enslaved by several prominent families.
 Learn more about the historic households at Strawbery Banke where enslaved Africans lived and worked below.

-• There were two enslaved Africans who lived and worked at the Sherburne House.
-Joseph Sherburne was a mariner, merchant, and farmer, whose 1744 estate inventory listed one Negro man valued at 200 pounds and one Negro woman valued at 50 pounds.
+• Two enslaved Africans lived and worked at the Sherburne House.
+Joseph Sherburne’s 1744 estate inventory listed one Negro man valued at 200 pounds and one Negro woman valued at 50 pounds.
 Material evidence of their origins on the African continent includes a cowrie shell recovered during archaeological excavations in 2019 (seen above, left).

 • Frank and Flora lived and worked at the King's Arms Tavern (c.
 1766).
 They were enslaved by tavern keeper James Stoodley.
-Frank and Flora were also included in the pews Stoodley owned at North Church.
+Frank and Flora were also mentioned in the records of pews Stoodley owned at North Church.
 Stoodley's estate inventory at the time of his death in 1779 included Frank and Flora, valued at 20 and 100 pounds, respectively.

-• James and Fortune lived and worked at the William Pitt Tavern (c.
+• James lived and worked at the William Pitt Tavern (c.
 1766).
-They were enslaved by tavern keeper John Stavers.
-Fortune emancipated himself as a “run-away” when he was 16 years old, which was recorded in an advertisement in The New Hampshire Gazette on May 11, 1764 (seen below).
+He was enslaved by tavern keeper John Stavers.
+Fortune, who was enslaved at the Stavers’ previous tavern, emancipated himself as a “run-away” when he was 16 years old, which was recorded in an advertisement in The New Hampshire Gazette on May 11, 1764 (seen below).

 • Adam, Mercer, and Bess lived and worked at the Marshall Pottery (c.
 1736-1749).
 They were enslaved by Samuel Marshall.
 Adam and Mercer likely worked alongside Marshall, making and shipping redware pottery for sale locally and along the Atlantic coast.
 A redware jar manufactured in the West Indies was recovered by archaeologists from the Marshall Pottery site in the 1970s, linking the household to the Caribbean (see above, right).